 Congratulations!
-When you bring home a bumbling puppy, an older adoptee, or a grateful rescue dog, your life is about to be changed for the better.
+Welcome to your first day with your new best friend.
+When you bring home a bumbling puppy, an older adoptee from an animal shelter, or a grateful rescue dog, your life is about to be changed for the better.
 Sure, there will be chewed shoes, late-night barking episodes, and early-morning howling streaks.
-And yes, there will be accidents on the carpet.
-But there will also be a welcoming wagging tail to greet you when you get home a furry companion to rest in your lap or curl at your feet, and there will be endless, unconditional love, from the day you bring your dog home.
-When preparing for a puppy, it's important to know how to get a dog that suits your lifestyle.
+And yes, house rules will be broken and there will be accidents on the carpet.
+But there will also be a welcoming wagging tail to greet you when you get home a furry companion to rest in your lap or curl at your feet, and there will be endless, unconditional love, from day one of you bringing your pooch home and onwards.
+When preparing for a puppy, or any new addition to your family, it's important to know how to get a dog that suits your lifestyle.
 If you're being proactive and are still thinking about what pet to choose, consider finding out what dog breeds best match your personality?

 A few chewed shoes in return for endless love and companionship from bringing a puppy home?
 Sounds like a fair trade to me!
 But bringing home your first dog is a massive life change, and it’s not without a few investments on your part.
 But facing a pet store alone can be a daunting task.
 Wee wee pads?
 Nylabones?
 Kongs?
+Chew toys, dog food, and water bowls?
 Dog beds, pillows, and stairs?
 Which of these do you really need?
 Have no fear, new pet owners.
 Here’s a quick guide to what to do when bringing a new dog home.

 Bringing Home a Puppy